aggarwaljuh/VBAChallenge/README.md

 ### Step 2
-In this step we initialize all arrays to 0 and created 2 different for loops.
+In this step, we initialize all arrays to 0 and created 2 different for loops.

 #### Step 2a:
-In this step I created a for loop to initalize all arrays created above at 0 and to go through the array 12 times.
+In this step, I created a for loop to initialize all arrays created above at 0 and to go through the array 12 times.
 ```
  For i = 0 To 11
         tickerVolumes(i) = 0